Cannibal Corpse has always been a controversial and polarizing band.

 (17 Aug.
 2013)

-Cannibal Corpse has always been a rather prolific band, going all the
+Cannibal Corpse has always been a rather prolific band, going all

-not the case in the beginning.
+was not the case in the beginning.
 Each of their first several records had a rather distinctive sound.
 Released in 1991, Butchered

 at Birth came across as a bit darker and more serious, leaving behind the '80s Death / Thrash and campy horror movie lyrics